Contact Us

 1. Coverage

-When looking at the present DSPM industry, much of the attention is focused on the data associated with infrastructure platforms such as Azure Blob, S3, data lakes, and databases – where people develop various products and solutions.
+In the current DSPM industry, much of the attention is focused on data associated with infrastructure platforms such as Azure Blob Storage, S3, data lakes, and databases, where developers build various products and solutions.

 However, DSPM encompasses much more, since sensitive data can be spread throughout SaaS, PaaS (e.g., Amazon RDS), and IaaS (e.g., virtual machines running databases) systems.